beersprite/XIVLala/README.md

 # XIVLala
-Quiz to practice Analysis + Angular Addition for Lala boss in Another Aloalo Island
+Quiz to practice Analysis + Angular Addition for Lala boss in Another Aloalo Island from FFXIV

 You have an optional timer to practice reaction time.
 In-game you should have about 7 seconds to resolve the mechanic.